 Arrive in Cannon Beach

 You made it!
 Trust us, there will be no shortage of activities and destinations during your stay in Cannon Beach.
 Some of our favorite coffee shops in Cannon Beach include Sleepy Monk Coffee, Sea Level Bakery + Coffee and Insomnia Coffee.
 There are also plenty of places to eat, including The Irish Table, Stephanie Inn, Driftwood Restaurant and Lounge, Pelican Brewing, The Wayfarer Restaurant and Lounge.
 The town is known for its exceptional art galleries and charming boutiques, and there are a number of annual events, one of which may fall during your visit!
+And you can get some fresh air at Ecola State Park, which has plenty to see and do.

 Have a great road trip — and let us know if we missed any spots along the way!